ssanchezor/GNN-RS/README.md

 ### 5.2.
 Executing models <a name="52-models-exec"></a>

-In our study case we are going to implement and analyze different Recommender System models: Factorization Machine (with and without context), Graph Convolutional Networks, Graph Attention Network#52-models-impls, Random and Popularity.
+In our case study we are going to implement and analyze different Recommender System models: Factorization Machine (with and without context), Graph Convolutional Networks, Graph Attention Network, Random and Popularity.
 All of them are implemented by following a similar structure:

 | Program | Description |
 |:------------------------:|:-------:|